“The infinite mind of The All is the womb of universes.”

-Three of his haggard crewmen and the rowboat they dragged onto the sand were all that remained of his Arcturian clipper and her crew of eighty-five that had disembarked from Denlar.
+Three of his haggard crewmen and the rowboat they dragged onto the sand were all that remained of his Arcturian clipper and her crew of eighty-five that had disembarked from the Heliopolitan Starport at Fae Denlar.

 The sailors whispered to one another about starting to look for wood but decided instead to stay where they were lest they incur the wrath of their now-wretched master.

 With failing vision he scanned the beach and spotted the peninsula roughly a mile distant.
-It lay about ten feet across and stretched about a quarter-mile out to sea.
+It appeared to be about ten feet across and stretched about a quarter-mile out to sea.
 At its farthest reach, a solitary pine clung to the rocks.
-Bent seaward by the wind off the island’s mountains, it pointed like a gnarled sea hag’s finger out to the sea.
+Bent seaward by the wind off the island’s mountains, it pointed like a gnarled sea-hag’s finger out to the sea.

 Out on the peninsula, his hunger for his prize took him in earnest.
 Were moisture available to his dehydrated body he would have wept tears of joy, would have slobbered like his lost ship’s beloved mastiff while he scrabbled frantically across the rocks on bleeding hands and knees.

 When finally he came upon the tree, no capacity for pain or suffering remained.
 There was only a vacuous kind of ecstasy — and a sensation entirely new to him, touching gently, enticingly, upon the fringes of his mind.

 Squatting, and slack-jawed now, finally, he regarded the mysterious, ancient tree with the awe of a religious zealot come face-to-face with his god.